michielvoo/docker/hugo/Readme.md

 ### How to: update Hugo and Git

-Find the current versions of Hugo and Git for the base image's Apline Linux version [here](https://pkgs.alpinelinux.org/packages) and update the corresponding `apk add` commands in the Dockerfile accordingly.
+Find the current versions of Hugo and Git for the base image's Alpine Linux version [here](https://pkgs.alpinelinux.org/packages) and update the corresponding `apk add` commands in the Dockerfile accordingly.